cake-tech/cakewallet-guides/docs/service-support/buy.md

 # Buy support

-Cake Wallet currently supports Onramper and Robinhood Connect for buying purchasing cryptocurrencies into your wallet.
+Cake Wallet currently supports Onramper, Robinhood Connect, and DFX for purchasing cryptocurrencies into your wallet.

 ## Robinhood Connect